Optivem

 Phase 2 · Architecture Implementation

-• Output: An automated build-and-release setup plus a reusable testing toolkit (pipeline, DSL, and drivers), proven on one real feature from start to finish — so the team can now test that the whole system behaves correctly, the same way for every future feature.
+• Output: The pipeline and system test architecture, proven on one real feature from start to finish — so the team can now test that the whole system behaves correctly, the same way for every future feature.

 • Value: This is the riskiest, highest-value step.
 It establishes the repeatable pattern that every later feature simply copies — so once it works here, the rest is replication, not invention.